 Cambridge District Scout Archive

-3rd March 1928 a Jamboree was held at the Guildhall.
+3rd March 1928 a Scout Jamboree was held at the Guildhall and a Girl Guide Jamboree at the Drill Hall.

 BP and Dr Eastman (chief of the Sioux Indians).
 Old Court Queens’ College